brevzin/cpp_proposals/2996_reflection/reflection.md

 The second overload behaves the same as the first overload, except instead of evaluating `F(A@~0~@, A@~1~@, ..., A@~N~@)`, we require that `F` be a reflection of a template and evaluate `F<T@~0~@, T@~1~@, ..., T@~M~@>(A@~0~@, A@~1~@, ..., A@~N~@)`.
 This allows evaluating `reflect_invoke(^std::get, {std::meta::reflect_value(0)}, {e})` to evaluate to, approximately, `^std::get<0>([: e :])`.

-If the returned reflection is of a value, the type of the reflected value shall not be an alias and shall be cv-unqualified unless it is of class type.
+If the returned reflection is of a value (rather than an object), the type of the reflected value is the cv-qualified (de-aliased) type of what's returned by the function.

 A few possible extensions for `reflect_invoke` have been discussed among the authors.
 Given the advent of constant evaluations with side-effects, it may be worth allowing `void`-returning functions, but this would require some representation of "a returned value of type `void`".
 Construction of runtime call expressions is another exciting possibility.
 Both extensions require more thought and implementation experience, and we are not proposing either at this time.